AI-powered text processing using embeddings and large language models.

 Result = llm:generate("Analyze: ${Data}", "output_type=boolean,selected_models=gpt-4o").

-% Multiple models for load balancing
+% Use multiple models for load balancing

 balanced_query(Q, A) <-